pyx-partners/dmgd/docs/install-guide.md

 $ go install
 ```

-When executing `go install` to install Prova, make sure that you are in the GOPATH directory (github.com/pyx-partners/dmgd) otherwise it will give you an error instructing you to install from within your GOPATH directory.
+When executing `go install` to install DMG, make sure that you are in the GOPATH directory (github.com/pyx-partners/dmgd) otherwise it will give you an error instructing you to install from within your GOPATH directory.

 After you install you should be able to do `go test`, `go install` and this will successfully test the top level of prova and build it into the go/bin.
 Because the bin path is in your PATH you should be able to do `prova -h` successfully to confirm the app has been built and is in your path.

-## Run Prova
+## Run DMG

-To run Prova you will need a data directory to store the chain state.
+To run DMG you will need a data directory to store the chain state.
 Create this directory where you like, like for testnet in your home directory you can create ~/testnet/ - in this directory make a directory like `/1/` if you want to work with multiple chain states.

-For Prova in regtest simulating 2 nodes, create directories `~/regtest/1` and `~/regtest/2` and the following test.sh bash script can run two nodes against each other in regtest.
+For DMG in regtest simulating 2 nodes, create directories `~/regtest/1` and `~/regtest/2` and the following test.sh bash script can run two nodes against each other in regtest.

 ```
 #!/bin/bash